 Loose, beachy waves are great, but for a more formal look, use a curling iron to create S-shaped waves that frame the face.
 No fancy up 'do required.

-Sarah Hyland has the shiniest hair.
+Taraji P. Henson has the shiniest hair.
 Seriously, we could stare at it for hours and not get bored.
-Her perfectly defined waves (get them by following the steps for #28) are off-set by side-swept bangs.
+Her perfectly defined waves (get them by following the steps for #28) are off-set by a fiery red hue and bold center part.

 If you need your hair out of your face but still want to display beautiful, full-bodied waves, steal this styling tip from Penélope Cruz.
 Follow Rahal's tips from #37 and pin back only one side of the hair with a bobby pin for an asymmetrical, tousled look.